 International Museum of Miniatures and Cinema Sets

 The miniatures are mainly from the talent of Dan Ohlmann who founded this museum.
-The attention to detail in every single item was nothing short of phenomenal.
+The attention to detail in every single item on display was nothing short of phenomenal.
 These are an example of the tiny world we saw, many of which have been used in films.
 Do you recognize any of the mini sets?

 A Visit to the Roof of the Basilica of Fourvière

 -I’m going to recommend this even though I didn’t go to the roof.

 Unfortunately, there are specific times when you can visit the roof and we didn’t manage to meet that schedule.
 However, Mum and I went to the Basilica and the views from next to it were so fantastic, I can only imagine what an unobstructed view from the top would be like!
 (There is no charge to visit the basilica, but if you do not use the Lyon City Card, there is a fee to go onto the roof.)

 Remember, these are simply a smattering of things to do and see from the entire list for the Lyon City Card.
 It also includes public transportation and discounts on shows, bike rentals and more.